Find advice and answers from our support team fast or get in touch

 Income in form of dividends paid to a company from earnings on which corporation tax has already been paid by the originating company is called franked investment income.

-It relates to companies who’ve made common law claims in relation to tax paid ‘under a mistake of law’.
-If a restitution award is made, whether as a result of judgment or an agreement, THE INTEREST element of the award will be chargeable to corporation tax at a special rate of 45% instead of normal rate (i.e. currently 19%).
+If your company has made common law claims concerning tax paid ‘under a mistake of law’.
+If a restitution award is made, whether because of judgment or an agreement, THE INTEREST element of the award will be chargeable to corporation tax at a special rate of 45% instead of the normal rate (i.e., currently 19%).
 This interest is defined as restitution interest.
 It does not apply to any element of the award that represents the repayment of overpaid tax.

-A CT activation code is a 12 digit code which is needed to activate the company’s corporation tax account.
-Once you successfully enroll for corporation tax online service, you receive a letter containing activation code within 7 days of enrollment.
-The activation code is valid for only 28 days from the date mentioned on the letter and you need to use it before that.
-If it expires then you’ll have to request a new activation code online.
+A CT activation code is a 12-digit code that is needed to activate your company’s corporation tax account.
+Once you successfully enrol for the corporation tax online service, you will receive a letter containing the activation code within 7 days of enrolment.
+The activation code is valid for only 28 days from the date mentioned in the letter and you need to use it before that.
+If it expires then you will have to request a new activation code online.
 This can be done by signing in for HMRC online services and enrolling for the services again.
-But if the code is lost within aforementioned 28 days, then sign in for HMRC online services and ask for a new code.
+But if the code is lost within 28 days, then sign in for HMRC online services and ask for a new code.

 As per section 1055 of Corporation Tax Act 2009 the company has a surrenderable loss if in an accounting period the company: